 Walters, a 37-year-old mother of four, was alarmed but not surprised—the entire family was losing hair.
 There had been other strange maladies over the previous few months: The twins, three-year-old Gavin and Garrett, kept breaking out in rashes.
 Gavin had stopped growing.
 On several occasions, 14-year-old JD had suffered abdominal pains so severe that Walters took him to the hospital.
 At one point, all of LeeAnne’s own eyelashes fell out.

-The family, as you have probably guessed, was suffering from the effects of lead in Flint’s water supply—contamination that will have long-term, irreversible neurological consequences on the city’s children.
+The family was suffering from the effects of lead in Flint’s water supply—contamination that will have long-term, irreversible neurological consequences on the city’s children.
 The exposure has quietly devastated Flint since April 2014, when, in an effort to cut costs, a state-appointed emergency manager switched the city’s water source from Detroit’s water system over to the Flint River.

 Elected officials toasted the change with glasses of water, but some longtime residents were skeptical, particularly since Flint-based General Motors had once used the river as a dumping ground.
 “I thought it was one of those Onion articles,” said Rhonda Kelso, a 52-year-old Flint native.
 “We already knew the Flint River was toxic waste.”